Minimum Academic Preparation Standards (MAPS)

-There are two undergraduate bulletin boards.
-One is the glass-encased board in the hallway to the left of Grusin Hall, and the other is outside room C199.
-Information concerning scholarships, convocations and important dates will be posted on these boards.
+The undergraduate bulletin board is located next to room C199.
+Information concerning scholarships and important dates will be posted on this board.
 Important reminders and announcements will also be distributed to students via the undergraduate music student listserve (email@example.com).

 University email addresses are the official method of communicating with students.
 All students are provided with free access to the web and an e-mail account in conjunction with MyCUInfo.
-Students must obtain their logon or initial password from the Office of Information Technology (OIT).
 Each student is responsible for activating their e-mail account and checking it regularly.
 Many important communications regarding degrees will be emailed to students and deadlines will appear on MyCUInfo.
-For further information, contact OIT at http://oit.colorado.edu.
+For information, contact http://oit.colorado.edu.

 Students can contact faculty via voice messages, email, or by leaving messages in Faculty Mail Boxes located in the Music Office.
-For reference, go online to: /music/faculty.
+For reference, go online to: http://music.colorado.edu/faculty/.

 Internships and the Entrepreneurship Center for Music

 The Entrepreneurship Center for Music helps students to think creatively about using their talents in the music industry and to develop an entrepreneurial spirit by offering specialized courses and workshops, featuring lectures by guest speakers, and arranging individual appointments in order to discuss career options.
 The internship program also provides valuable experience outside of the classroom in affiliation with arts organizations around the state and country.
 More information about the E-center is available at http://music.colorado.edu/departments/ecm/.
 Forms for Internships are available online at http://careerservices.colorado.edu/students/jobs.aspx.